UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_kebnekaise.md

 Click 'Interactive Apps | RStudio Server' to arrive at the launch settings.

-???- hint "How does that look like?"
+???- hint "What does that look like?"

     ![Click 'Interactive Apps | RStudio Server'](rstudio_on_kebnekaise_4.png)

     > Click 'Interactive Apps | RStudio Server'

-???- hint "How do the launch settings look like?"
+???- hint "What do the launch settings look like?"

     ![The launch settings](rstudio_on_kebnekaise_5.png)